LeoCode0/PlatziChallenge--twitter-profile/README.md

 # PlatziChallenge--twitter-profile

-An example of twitter's home page
+An example of twitter's profile page

 ### Instalación 🔧